Everything You Need To Know About Edibles

 There are two main ways of using edibles:

 The single-dose method involves the user taking only one dose to gain desired effects.

-The titration method involves the user taking a single dose(10mg) or a microdose(1mg) using a fixed amount over a fixed time increment (1 hour, 2 hours, 3 hours).
+The titration method involves the user taking a single dose(10mg) or a microdose(1mg) over a fixed increment of time (1 hour, 2 hours, 3 hours).